vhaudiquet/ubuntu-project-docs/docs/contributors/contribute-docs.md

 directory contains sub-directories according to the type of content.

 All content is written and split according to the principles of [Diátaxis](https://diataxis.fr/).
-It is then organised for our readers according to who is using it, and how.
+It is then organized for our readers according to who is using it, and how.
 Every task, every process, has at least two people involved: someone who is *contributing* something, and a maintainer who is responsible for reviewing it.